SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Experimental Evaluation

-We evaluate our methods across three benchmark datasets (FreeSolv, ESOL, and Lipo), in detail in Appendix~\ref{app:dataset}.
-To assess the model’s ability to generate a diverse set of real molecules distinct from the training data (RQ1) we consider: quantitative estimate of drug-likeness (QED)~\citep{bickerton2012quantifying}, synthetic accessibility score (SA)~\citep{ertl2009estimation}, octanol–water partition coefficient (LogP)~\citep{wildman1999prediction}, exact molecular weight (MW), Bertz complexity (BCT)~\citep{bertz1981first}, natural product likeness (NP)~\citep{ertl2008natural}.
-We also use standard metrics like validity, uniqueness, novelty.

-We further evaluate the predictive performance of our model against state-of-the-art methods (RQ2) and analyze its behavior across the entire target domain to understand improvements in low-density regions compared to high-density regions (RQ3).
-We also assess the computational efficiency of our approach relative to existing methods (RQ4).
-Finally, we perform ablation studies to examine the impact of key design choices, with detailed results provided in Appendix~\ref{app:ablation}.
+We evaluate our methods across four benchmark datasets (FreeSolv, ESOL, Lipo and QM9), in detail in Appendix~\ref{app:dataset}.
+To assess the model’s ability to generate a diverse set of real molecules distinct from the training data (RQ1) we evaluated the generated drugs against Lipinski’s Rule of Five, a widely used guideline in drug discovery for assessing physicochemical properties essential for oral bioavailability~\cite{gimenez2010evaluation}, and assessed other important properties: quantitative estimate of drug-likeness (QED)~\citep{bickerton2012quantifying} and synthetic accessibility score (SAS)~\citep{ertl2009estimation}. as well as standard metrics like validity, uniqueness, and novelty.
+We also evaluate the impact of the different steps of our methods along with their different parameters (RQ2), and assess the predictive performance of our model against state-of-the-art methods (RQ3).
+We also assess the computational efficiency of our approach relative to existing methods (RQ4) and finally, we analyze its behavior across the entire target domain to understand improvements in low-density regions compared to high-density regions (RQ5).